dspace-group/dscom/README.md

 Here you can find all available versions:
 <https://www.nuget.org/packages/dscom/>

-Alternatively you can download dscom.exe from the relase page.
+Alternatively you can download dscom.exe from the release page.
 <https://github.com/dspace-group/dscom/releases>

 ### Usage